 Don't forget exercise!
 Set aside a few minutes each evening to go for a walk, jog, or bike ride.
 If you have time for a gym, go for it.
 But the time spent going and coming might cut into other things.

 Now that you know a little about resiliency as a teacher, you have made the first step!
-Below are articles specifically written for teachers to improve resiliency.
+At the bottom are articles specifically written for teachers to improve resiliency.

 But remember, 99% of all classroom discipline problems are minor and can be dealt with in a minor way.
 The faster you return to the teaching and learning process, the better!